mathiskakal/moonshot/documents/rexmax-specifications.md

 **Conclusion**:

-Web and web app development technologies (Angular, Flutter, Javascript, Dart) have always been my go to languages for projects.
+- Web and web app development technologies (Angular, Flutter, Javascript, Dart) have always been my go to languages for projects.

-A no compromise stack that delivers great developer experience, rapid iteration and endless possibilities, at the cost of negligible higher RAM usage, given the Response/Performance target machine Specs
+- A no compromise stack that delivers great developer experience, rapid iteration and endless possibilities, at the cost of negligible higher RAM usage, given the Response/Performance target machine Specs

-Already well spoken in web technologies, so development speed will be ideal.
+- Already well-spoken in web technologies, so development speed will be ideal.

-Those are also the most documented technologies, which is great for AI to help with the debugging or even coding, which will definitely help with the speed!
+- Those are also the most documented technologies, which is great for AI to help with the debugging or even coding, which will definitely help with the speed!

 Electron doesn't enforce React, and I am more familiar with Angular or Flutter, but the ecosystem around React is more developed, and I suspect this choice will yield better results overall.